Getting in regular exercises will help increase your alertness during the day, relieve stress, and help you get better sleep at night.

-Furthermore, studies have shown that long term exercising improved the sleep patterns of most individuals, as well as preventing insomnia.
+Furthermore, studies have shown that long-term exercising improved the sleep patterns of most individuals and prevented insomnia.

-The Other reason why exercising improves sleep, I because it greatly increases or body heat temperature for the period of exercise, and after that, there is a drop in body heat temperature, which in turn promotes falling asleep.
+The Other reason why exercising improves sleep is that it greatly increases or body heat temperature for exercise.
+After that, there is a drop in body heat temperature, which promotes falling asleep.

 There is still much to be learned about how and why Exercising improves sleep, but so far, it has been proven that most exercise routines will greatly reduce insomnia and improve your sleep patterns.

 As we have concluded, the main thing to remember is not to perform very high-intensity vigorous exercise routines before going to bed, but rather perform moderate to light routines of lower intensity an hour or two before bedtime.

 Here are a few routines that you can easily follow;

 - Easy Strength Excrecises – Easy strength exercise using your own body weight or lighter weights will improve your sleep because of the raised temperature of your body, which drops with your post-exercise cool down.
 You can do a higher or more moderate strength training routine such as HIIT an hour or two before bed or within an hour before bed, do a few easy sit-ups, crunches, leg raises m and gets to the point of more methodical and relaxed breathing, The key is here that there must be no sudden or rapid movements before bedtime, as you do not want to get your heart rate up too high.